BetterMontreal/BetterMontreal.github.io/about.md

 published: true
 ---

-BetterMTL is to get citydwellers to self organize bottom-up.
+Citydwellers self organize bottom-up.
+You create topics.

-You may create topics.
 You may associate a place and a day to your topic so that it becomes an event.

-You may add corrections, comments and requests.
+You may add corrections, comments, and requests - to anyone's topic or event.

-It's open source, and free of legal constraint.
-You may modify this software.
+This software is free of legal constraint.
+It's open source: you may modify this software.

 # Who we are

-We are people interested in a subject matter (any "subject matter") and some of us are organizers who host events.
+We are people interested in using any "subject matter" as a pivot point.
+Some of us are organizers who host events.
 Together we can make the city better.
-If you are active as participant or volunteer organizing subject-matter activity, this project will help you promote and collaborate with others (other participants and other groups.)
+If you are attend, or are active as a participant in any subject-matter activity, this project will help you promote and collaborate with others (other participants and other groups.)

 # How to get involved